Polynomials with core entropy zero: Bifurcation from simplicial tuning

 We define a {\em regular inverse}

 as a section of $\eta$ that takes the regular value if the fiber contains more than one element.
-Each tangent vector in $T_v\mathcal{T}$ corresponds to a point on $J \cup \mathcal{O}$.
+Each tangent vector in $T_v\mathcal{T}$ corresponds to a point on $J \cup \mathcal{O}$ (see \cite[\S 3]{L21a}).
 Thus, the regular inverse $\eta^{-1}$ gives a natural angle function

-We remark that the angles assigned at periodic Julia points $v$ are rather artificial.
-We use the convention to assign the angles $\frac{i}{\nu}, i=0,..., \nu-1$ according to their cyclic order where $\nu$ is the valence at $v$.
+Angles at periodic Julia points $v$ are not canonical.
+We artificially assign the angles $\{\frac{i}{\nu}~|~ i=0,\dots, \nu-1\}$ according to their cyclic order where $\nu$ is the valence at $v$.
 By pulling back, we can also construct an angle function $\alpha_v$ for any pre-periodic vertex $v\in \mathcal{V}$, and one can verify that this angle function is compatible.

 Therefore, given a quasi \pcf sequence $\bp_n \in \BP^\mathcal{S}$, after passing to a subsequence, we can associate an angled forest map $(F: (\mathcal{T}, \mathcal{P}) \rightarrow (\mathcal{T}, \mathcal{P}), \delta, \alpha)$.
 We say such an angled forest map is {\em realized} by quasi \pcf degenerations.